Dunkirk (2017 film): Development

-Director Christopher Nolan conceived the film in the mid-1990s, when he and his future wife Emma Thomas sailed across the English Channel, following the path of many small boats in the Dunkirk evacuation.
+Director Christopher Nolan conceived the film in the mid-1990s, when he and his future wife Emma Thomas sailed across the English Channel, following the path of many small boats in World War II's Dunkirk evacuation.
 Nolan considered improvising the entire film instead of writing a script, but Thomas convinced him otherwise.
 In 2015, Nolan wrote a 76-page screenplay, which was about half the length of his usual scripts and his shortest to date.
 Its precise structure necessitated fictional characters, rather than ones based on eyewitnesses.

 The story is told from three perspectives—land (one week of action), sea (one day of action) and air (one hour of action).
 Nolan structured the film from the point of view of the characters, intending to use visuals rather than dialogue and backstory.
 He wanted to incorporate throughout the film what he calls his "snowballing effect," where several seemingly disparate storylines connect, that he had previously used only in the third acts of his other films.
-Nolan said that he approached research as though it were for a documentary, and was attracted to the project because of its inversion of the "Hollywood formula": the Battle of Dunkirk was not a victory and did not involve American armed forces, but nevertheless demanded a large-scale production.
+Nolan said that he approached research as though it were for a documentary, and was attracted to the subject matter because of its inversion of the "Hollywood formula", depicting a military retreat centered on the Franco-British forces in place of the typical heroic narrative of victorious Americans.

 Nolan postponed Dunkirk until he had acquired sufficient experience directing large-scale action films.
-To convey the perspective of soldiers on the beach, for whom contact with the enemy was "extremely limited and intermittent", he did not show Germans on screen.
-He omitted scenes with Winston Churchill and the generals in war rooms, as he did not want to get "bogged down in the politics of the situation".
+To convey the perspective of soldiers on the beach, for whom contact with the enemy was "extremely limited and intermittent", he did not show Germans on screen (several Germans who take Farrier prisoner are out of focus).
+He omitted scenes with Winston Churchill and generals in war rooms, as he did not want to get "bogged down in the politics of the situation".
 Nolan showed key members of the crew eleven films that had inspired him: All Quiet on the Western Front (1930), The Wages of Fear (1953), Alien (1979), Speed (1994), Unstoppable (2010), Greed (1924), Sunrise (1927), Ryan's Daughter (1970), The Battle of Algiers (1966), Chariots of Fire (1981) and Foreign Correspondent (1940)—only two of which are war films.
+Other film influences include A Man Escaped (1956), Pickpocket (1959), and Saving Private Ryan (1998).
 The historical consultant was author Joshua Levine, who also wrote the book adaptation, Dunkirk: The History Behind the Major Motion Picture.
 Levine accompanied Nolan while interviewing veterans.
 During these interviews, Nolan was told a story of soldiers seen walking into the sea in desperation, which he incorporated into the screenplay.